cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 bitwise operations performed on `k` in the `decodeScalar25519()` and `decodeScalar448()` functions defined in section 5 of {{?RFC7748}}.

-To catch invalid keys early on, implementors of DHKEMs SHOULD check that deserialized private keys are not equivalent to 0 (mod `order`), where `order` is the order of the DH group.
-Note that property is trivially true for X25519 and X448 groups, since clamped values can never be 0 (mod `order`).
+To catch invalid keys early on, implementers of DHKEMs SHOULD check that deserialized private keys are not equivalent to 0 (mod `order`), where `order` is the order of the DH group.
+Note that this property is trivially true for X25519 and X448 groups, since clamped values can never be 0 (mod `order`).

 ### DeriveKeyPair {#derive-key-pair}